seanpcox/Wordle/README.md

 # Birdy
 ## Instructions
-I had a pet... birdy... and I named it a random five letter word.
-But now I forget my birdy's... name.
+I have a pet birdy, and I named it... a random five letter word.
+But now I have forgot my birdy's name.
 It's lost, and I need to call it back!

 You have six attempts to remind me of my birdy's name.